HeinrichGomTag/GraphDataScience/README.md

 3. [x] 2.2.
 Where do we find it in nature?
 4. [x] 2.3.
 Why is it useful for industry/business?
 5. [ ] 2.4.
 Basics of foraging: See Section 5 of the attached paper.
 For context, the paper is a so called "Review", which is a meta-study summarizing what research efforts already exist in a particular field.
 A review often lists different approaches.
 You don't have to mention every single approach in Section 5 but pick what you find interesting and talk a bit about it.
 6. [ ] 2.5.
-Mention task allocation: Section 11.
+Task allocation: Section 11.
 What is it in general and why is it important to foraging

 #### 3. ABM
 - [ ] 3.
 Agent-based modeling (I remember you mentioned that you'd like to talk about it, good idea, go ahead)